-The Liverpool striker insists the pain "is not too bad" and that he is "raring to go" ahead of the visit from Joachim Low's side to Wembley.
+The Liverpool striker insists the pain "is not too bad" and that he is "raring to go" ahead of the visit of Joachim Low's side to Wembley

 Sturridge, who has scored 11 goals in all competitions for Liverpool this season, went on to say he hopes to avoid injury for the rest of the campaign and earn himself a place in Hodgson's squad for next year's World Cup.